mdomagk/personal-website/content/event/VDETAGUNG2023/index.md

 location: Dresden, Germany

-summary: Speaker for the VDE Fachtagung Netzrückwirkungen
+summary: Speaker at the VDE Fachtagung Netzrückwirkungen

 abstract: Presenting results from recent studies on voltage unbalance, harmonics and emissions from customer installations.